microsoft/dstoolkit-mlops-v2/README.md

 ## (Option 2).
 Create a local conda environment

-- Open the terminal and run the following commands to create conda environment (we assume that anaconda has been installed on the local computer):
+- Open the terminal and run the following commands to create a conda environment (we assume that anaconda has been installed on your local computer):

   - conda env create -name dstoolkit Python=3.9
   - conda activate dstoolkit
   - pip install -r .devcontainer/requirements.txt

 - Sign in with Azure CLI : run `az login -t <your tenant>`
-- Run a desired training pipeline using the module notation (for example, `python -m mlops.nyc_taxi.start_local_pipeline --build_environment pr --wait_for_completion True`)
+- Run the training pipeline under test using the module notation (for example, `python -m mlops.nyc_taxi.start_local_pipeline --build_environment pr --wait_for_completion True`)

 ## Contributing